rcdickerson/orhle/README.md

 ORHLE is written in Haskell and uses Z3 to discharge verification conditions.
 We ran experiments on ORHLE compiled with GHC version 8.10.4 and executed against Z3 version 4.8.7.
-The accompanying [Docker](https://www.docker.com/) image contains this version of Z3 as well as an ORHLE binary built with this GHC version.
+The accompanying [Docker](https://www.docker.com/) image contains the above version of Z3 as well as an ORHLE binary built with the above GHC version.
 GHC itself is not included in the Docker image to reduce the size of the image.
 The image was built and tested with Docker version 20.10.17.

 ## Link To Research Paper